 The dawn of the Hyborian Age of man.
 In the land of Cimmeria, a region now part of northern Europe, the god Crom gains many worshipers among the descendants of the Atlanteans.
-Meanwhile, the Elder God Set establishes a seat of human worship in the land of Stygia, which is today part of North Africa.
+Meanwhile, Set establishes a seat of human worship in the land of Stygia, which is today part of North Africa.
 Another god, named Ymir, is worshiped in the northern lands of Nordheim, present-day Scandinavia.
 Mitra becomes one of mankind’s foremost deities, although he restricts his interaction with mortals to a great degree.
 The goddess Ishtar is also widely worshiped.

 One of the foremost sorcerers of the age is Kulan Gath, of the land of Stygia.
 Gath and his wife, the witch Vammatar, leave Stygia and travel to Cimmeria in an attempt to free Shuma-Gorath from imprisonment.
 Gath and Vammatar betray each other before they are defeated by Crom, who unleashes the fury of the elements on them without facing them directly.
 Gath returns to Stygia alone, to find his place has been usurped by the Set worshiper Thoth-Amon.
 To avoid being destroyed by Thoth-Amon, Kulan Gath grudgingly submits to being his apprentice.
 [Conan the Barbarian #258]

-Kulan Gath is discovered performing sorcery which the Set worshippers find offensive, and is forced to flee Stygia to prevent his own execution.
+Kulan Gath is discovered performing sorcery which the Set worshipers find offensive, and is forced to flee Stygia to prevent his own execution.
 Gath wanders the world, amassing mystical power and knowledge.
 Sometime during Kulan Gath’s life, he encounters the Homo superior Selene, a sorceress with mutant abilities, who uses her powers to drain the life energies of her victims in order to sustain her own.
 The two become bitter enemies.
 [Uncanny X-Men #191]